weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 Developing models for mental health risk prediction might involve sensitive data from the respondents.
 The following ethical issues were carefully considered:

-## 🔒 Privacy
+1. Privacy
-- Mental health and social media data are highly sensitive.
+- Mental health and social media usage are highly personal.
+Without strict privacy safeguards, participants may be unwilling to share data honestly, leading to limited datasets.
+Any misuse or leakage of such data could harm participants’ dignity, safety, or reputation.
-- Mitigation: Encryption, anonymization, pseudonymization, and restricted access controls.
+- Mitigation: Data anonymization was applied to remove identifying information.
+Only aggregated results are shared; no individual profiles are published.
+Access control and encryption were recommended for data storage/processing.

-## ⚖️ Fairness
+2. Fairness
-- Risk of bias if certain demographic groups are underrepresented.
+- Models may perform better on certain demographic groups (e.g., gender, age, occupation), leading to biased risk predictions.
+Bias in mental health predictions could unfairly stigmatize some groups or overlook at-risk individuals.
-- Mitigation: Stratified sampling, SMOTE for class balance, subgroup performance monitoring.
+- Mitigation: Stratified sampling was used to preserve risk distribution across groups.
+SMOTE was applied to balance underrepresented High- and Low-Risk classes.
+Subgroup performance monitoring ensures no group is disproportionately disadvantaged.

-## 📈 Accuracy
+3. Accuracy
-- Misclassification may cause stigma (false positives) or missed support (false negatives).
+- Misclassifications may cause harm — e.g., false negatives could miss high-risk individuals, while false positives could cause unnecessary anxiety or interventions.
+Accuracy in mental health risk detection is critical because mistakes carry direct human consequences
-- Mitigation: Prioritize recall for High-Risk detection, continuous validation, use as decision-support not replacement.
+- Mitigation: Multiple models (Random Forest, Decision Tree, SVM) were benchmarked to assess robustness and reliability.
+Human-in-the-loop validation is recommended before using predictions in real interventions

-## 🧾 Accountability
+5. Accountability
-- Responsibility must be defined if predictions cause harm.
+- If an AI model is used in real-world mental health screening, accountability must be clear — who is responsible for decisions made with AI predictions?
 - Mitigation: Human-in-the-loop validation, clear responsibility framework, logging of all modeling decisions.

-## 🔍 Transparency
+5. Transparency
-- Black-box models reduce trust.
+- Black-box models reduce trust and make it hard for stakeholders (researchers, clinicians, participants) to understand why predictions were made.
+Transparency is essential in healthcare-related AI, as stakeholders must justify outcomes to affected individuals
 - Mitigation: Interpretable models (Decision Tree), explainability techniques (SHAP/LIME), thorough documentation.

 ---